singhavinash123/apim-scripts/README.md

 It will take around 15-20 min to execute all the commands.

-Verify your policies added to the api
+Verify your policies added to the api,
-Verify the product added to the APIM service
+Verify the product added to the APIM service,
 Verify the api is added to the product.

 Note: Please check the Readme.docx